Angineer/Angineer.github.io/_projects/BinaryClock.md

 The DS3234 is a very cool chip.
 It is accurate enough that, using this design, I never foresee having to reset it.
 Because I used the breakout board from Sparkfun that includes a backup battery, I can also unplug the clock and not worry about losing the time.
 Simply plug it back in and it will have the current time on it.
 The board is a little expensive for such a simple project, but I installed it using a socket so if I ever decide to use it for another project, I can repurpose it.

-One bad thing about this design, however, is that I did not allow the user to have any inputs without taking the entire clock apart.
-This means that setting/adjusting the time does require popping out the DS3234 and reprogramming it with a separate Arduino.
+My original design had an issue because I did not allow the user to provide any inputs to the microcontroller without taking the entire clock apart.
+This meant that setting/adjusting the time required popping out the DS3234 and reprogramming it with a separate Arduino.
+I ended up fixing this by adding a button on the side of the clock to advance the time (very useful for daylight savings).

+### Build Log

-##### August 2012
+#### August 2012
 All the electrical parts are in and I have them attached to a breadboard for testing/coding.
 Here\'s a picture of the setup (you can see the different components laid out, and the seconds and minutes working):

 ![](/pictures/Clock_Breadboard.jpg)

 Here is my code: [Code](/resources/Clock_Run.ino)

-##### September 2012
+#### September 2012
 I went and picked out a project box to put it in, so I\'m ready to start soldering things to the PCB.
 I\'m not going to say that I\'m a master solderer or circuit designer, so it\'s a little bit messy.
 But hey, it works:

 ![](/pictures/Clock_Guts.jpg)